TheFloatingString/digest-lm/README.md

 - [ ] (maybe Golang for fun?)
 - [ ] port everything to a cli (quick fix)
 - [ ] do accuracy comparison between llama 4 and llama 3.1
+- [ ] do integration between frontend and backend
+  - [ ] pip all unit tests into the frontend